 - Design – get permits – select materials – order materials.
 Some specialty items take up to twelve weeks to arrive.

 - Teardown – address water damage or mold issues ($500–$3,000 if needed).

 - Subflooring and flooring – tiling and paint – fixtures, lights, and accessories

 - Final walkthrough to make sure everything quoted has been completed to your satisfaction.
-All good contractors, like Copple Construction in Alexandria, VA, include a 1–2 year warranty on their work.
+All good contractors include a 1–2 year warranty on their work.